piotr07da/EventOutcomes/README.md

 ### Basic test

-Lets start from creating the simplest possible unit test for event sourced application.
+Let's start by creating the simplest possible unit test for an event-sourced application.
 Every test we will write later will be based on the following structure.
 ```csharp
 [Fact]
 public async Task given_bread_ingredients_mixed_when_BakeDough_for_25_minutes_then_bread_baked_and_fantastic_smell_produced()